basisproject/paper/src/11-implementation.md

 Now that we have defined a plan for how our regional socialist economies operate, we need to have a plan for breathing life into the idea.

 The plan is to create an ever-expanding "zone" of regional socialism starting with a core group of participants and moving out from there.
-Likely, the movement would start with one zone and would be set up legally as a co-op: all members of the co-op equally own all assets of the co-op.
+Likely, the movement will start with one zone and will be set up legally as a co-op: all members of the co-op equally own all assets of the co-op.
 An articles of incorporation is written up such that:

 - Anybody can join the co-op, and can do so without any transfer of assets to the co-op.
 - All members of the co-op equally share ownership over all assets.